Canyon County's amenity hub, growing fast.

 Lofty IDX plugin filtered to ZIP 83651.

-Nampa isn't for everyone
+Living in Nampa, Idaho isn't for everyone

 Nampa is for the buyer who wants the amenities of a real city, does not want to pay Meridian prices, and is not bothered by a Canyon County address.
 If any of that's a mismatch, these three are where I'd start instead.